5 Employee Feedback Examples and How to Use Them

 3. Highlighting things that need improvement

 As a manager, you want a certain situation or someone’s performance to improve.
-Giving feedback on things that need improvement, such as communication, skill, or quality of work, certainly helps.
+Giving feedback on things that need improvement, such as communication, skills, time management, or quality of work, certainly helps.
 Always be clear on your expectations for the employee roles and responsibilities.
+Here are some improvement feedback examples for colleagues:

 I appreciate your commitment to the X project, but it might be good to check in with your team members to know whether they need help with their tasks or if we should extend their deadlines.